 And when you stream, you simply click “Apple TV.”

-In addition to mirroring and streaming, I have friends that connect with either a combination of an Apple Lighting Adapter + AV connectors (like connecting a laptop to a monitor) or an Amazon Firestick and they get the type of experience that is closest to the mirroring that I described above with the bonus of full screen experience.
+In addition to mirroring and streaming, I have friends that connect with either a combination of an Apple Lighting Adapter + AV connectors (like connecting a laptop to a monitor) or they use something like an Amazon Firestick or Chromecast wireless dongle and they get the type of experience that is closest to the mirroring that I described above with the bonus of full screen experience.
 I haven’t tried and it can’t speak to it, although with the AV connectors there is a cord that will run from your device to TV.

 Disclaimer: My Sipping & Shopping blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.